mhbeals/mhwood.github.io/cv/papers.md

 "Plagiarising Presses: Georgian Information Networks in Scotland’s Imperial News" at Numbers are your Friends: Network Science in Historical Research (2011)

-## Pedagogy

-"Slow Down\!: Teaching Students to Encode their Close Reading" at Teaching History in Higher Education (2015)

-"Historiography Blogging: Re-integrating Unassessed Work into the Student Experience" at the The Higher Education Academy’s 15th Annual Teaching and Learning Conference for Historians, 2013 (2013)

 "Home and Away: Internationalisation and First Year Transition in HE History" at the 13th Annual Teaching and Learning in History Conference